karki011/frontend-engineer-test/README.md

 1) All code submitted must be written in Javascript or Typescript
 2) You must use React as the app's component library.

 ## Instructions
 Please complete the following steps in order.
+As you are working through this test, we expect you to make tradeoffs given the time constraints.
+Please leave brief comments to explain your thinking and how you would do this differently if time weren't a constraint.

 1) Currently, the product table is receiving all of its data from a JSON file called `sample-data.json`.
    We would like to load this data from a mock API instead.
 Please execute the `npm run serve` command in your terminal to start the mock server and then implement a mechanism to send a GET request to: `http://localhost:8080/resources`.